netdata/netdata/exporting/README.md

 > You can check how the host tags were parsed using the /api/v1/info API call.
 But, keep in mind that backends subsystem
 > is deprecated and will be deleted soon.
 Please move your existing tags to the `[host labels]` section.

-## Monitor the exporting engine
+## Exporting engine monitoring

-Netdata provides 5 charts:
+Netdata creates five charts in the dashboard, under the **Netdata Monitoring** section, to help you monitor the health and performance of the exporting engine itself:

 1.  **Buffered metrics**, the number of metrics Netdata added to the buffer for dispatching them to the external database server.